 - 1 Tbsp olive oil

 - Cover the walnuts and soak them in clean water.
 I usually soak them overnight but you can soak them until you are ready to mix your salad together if you are short on time.

 - Prepare salad vegetables and set aside.

-- Serve immediately or place in refrigerator until serving time.
+- Serve the salad immediately or place it in the refrigerator until serving time.

 I have added a lemon olive oil dressing to this salad or you can also use a Creamy Tahini Dressing